Interbotix/interbotix_ros_toolboxes/interbotix_common_toolbox/interbotix_landmark_modules/README.md

 ## Future Work
 - Add special landmark labels that, when navigated to, trigger some function.
-    - For example, navigating to a landmark labeled `kobuki_dock` triggers the auto_dock sequence.
+    - For example, navigating to a landmark labeled `dock` triggers an automated docking sequence.